Brian has been a big movie fan since the 1960s when he discovered the French New Wave. He's been seeing as many movies as he can ever since.

 Pidgeon continued to make movies through the mid-1970s.
 He also had many roles on television.
 He received a Tony Award nomination for his role in the 1959-1960 Broadway musical Take Me Along.

-Madame Curie is a film about the life and work of famed physicist and Nobel Prize winner Marie Curie, played by Greer Garson.
+Madame Curie depicts the life and work of famed physicist and Nobel Prize winner Marie Curie, played by Greer Garson.

 But Marie wins him over.
 She graduates at the top of her class and pursues her research in the lab with passion and dedication.
-Pierre falls in love with Marie and they marry.
+Pierre falls in love with Marie and they marry (after what may be the least romantic proposal in movie history).
 They continue to collaborate on research, and in 1903 they are rewarded with the Nobel Prize in physics for their discovery of radium.

-Although Pierre is killed several years later in a tragic accident, Marie carries on their research, with continued success and recognition.
+Tragically, Pierre is killed several years later in an accident, but Marie carries on their research, with continued success and recognition.

 Born in 1920, Mickey Rooney began making films when he was 6 years old and became an enormously successful child star.
 He starred as Andy Hardy in a series of 14 movie comedies beginning with 1937’s A Family Affair, and won acclaim as a dramatic actor in Boys Town with Spencer Tracy in 1938.